PhilRunninger/vim-robots/README.md

 ---|---
 `w` | Wait for one move, and let the robots advance `t` | Transport to another location
-`f` | Finish the round.
+`F` | Finish the round.
 Wait until defeat or triumph.

 ## Safe Transports
 A safe transport ensures you won't be killed when transporting.
 You start out with none, which means you **could** land on a robot, and die immediately.
 You can earn safe transports though, by using the `f` key to finish a round.
 Any robots defeated while finishing a round count toward your safe transports.
 Defeating ten robots earns you one safe transport.